rogerkratz1-sys/ingarden-experiments/README.md

 # Ingarden Experiments

-This repository contains the experimental pipelines, diagnostics, and reproducibility materials associated with the *Ingarden Project*.
+This repository is the primary home for all code, data, analyses, and reproducibility materials associated with the *Ingarden Project*.
-It complements the main repository (`ingarden-project`) by housing exploratory analyses, prototype scripts, and experiment‑specific outputs that are **not** part of the archival supplement bundles.
+It replaces earlier attempts to host the project in other repositories and is intended to serve as the clean, authoritative, and fully auditable version of the work.

 ---

-## Repository Purpose
+## Purpose

-The goal of this repository is to provide a clean, auditable workspace for:

-- Experimental pipelines under development
+This repository consolidates:

-- Diagnostics and exploratory analyses
+- Core scripts and analysis pipelines
-- Prototype scripts and intermediate outputs
+- Experimental workflows and diagnostics
-- Reproducibility notes and provenance tracking for experiments that inform, but are not included in, the final supplement
+- Reproducibility materials and supplement bundles

-This separation keeps the main project repository focused, stable, and publication‑ready while allowing flexible experimentation here.
+- Provenance notes and configuration files
+- All artifacts required for archival release (e.g., Zenodo)

+The goal is to maintain a single, coherent, reviewer‑friendly repository without legacy clutter or integration issues.

 ---

 ## Structure

-The repository is organized to maximize clarity and reproducibility:
+A typical layout for this repository is: